 Special Educational Needs

-SEN Link Governor: M.Whitby
+SEND Link Governor: M.Whitby

-Mrs Wilcox – Wellbeing Lead
+- Mrs Wilcox –Child and Families Wellbeing Lead

-Miss Shaw – Attendance and Wellbeing
+- Miss Shaw – Attendance and Wellbeing Lead

 Our Aims:

-Special Education Needs and Disability (SEND):
+Special Educational Needs and Disabilities (SEND)

 A child has a learning difficulty or disability if they: